 Startup Success Decoded: The Critical Strategies Most Founders Overlook

 When I speak with entrepreneurs at conferences or during my mentoring sessions, I'm consistently struck by a paradox: the very passion that drives founders to create something revolutionary often blinds them to the fundamentals that would secure their success.
-After analyzing hundreds of startup journeys across the ecosystem, I've observed that brilliant ideas and relentless hustle aren't enough—there are specific, often unsexy strategies that separate the 10% of startups that thrive from the 90% that eventually fold.
+After analyzing hundreds of startup journeys across the ecosystem, I've observed that brilliant ideas and relentless hustle aren't enough—there are specific, often unsexy strategies that separate the

 Today, I'm sharing these critical but frequently overlooked success factors, inspired by Tiffany Mattick's experience but enhanced with fresh insights from the current landscape.
 Whether you're conceptualizing your startup or already several pivots in, these principles could be the difference between becoming another statistic and building something enduring.